dvir/edyn/docs/Design.md

 The physics simulation step happens in each island worker independently.
 This is the order of major updates:

-- Process messages and island deltas, thus synchronizing state with the main registry, which might create new entities in the local registry.
+- Process messages and snapshots, thus synchronizing state with the main registry, which might create new entities in the local registry.
 - Detect collision for new manifolds that have been imported from the main registry.
 - Create contact constraints for new contact points.
 This includes new points generated in the collision detection of imported manifolds and contact points that were created in the previous physics step.
 - Solve restitution.
 This is done before applying gravity to prevent resting bodies from bouncing.